Rude travelers in Tibet: Most travelers to Tibet are great people. However, some travelers should have stayed home. info@thelandofsnows.com

 Driver, stop here!
 Not here!
 Five meters in front!!

-So, in order to make the customers happy, the driver started stopping his vehicle more quickly by pressing harder on the brakes.
-The driver didn’t like doing that as it wasn’t safe to make such a stop when traveling 60 to 80 kilometers/hour, but it was what the customer wanted.
-So, the next day the customers called my friend again to complain that the driver was now stopping the vehicle too quickly (as compared to too slowly before)!!
 It was impossible to make these customers happy.
-The driver either took too long to stop the vehicle and the had to walk 5 to 15 meters or the driver stopped too quickly.
-In the end, this group asked my friend for a refund on the tour basically because they had to do “too much walking” because of the driver.
+The driver either took too long to stop the vehicle, and they had to walk 5 to 15 meters, or the driver stopped too quickly.
+In the end, this group asked my friend for a refund on the tour because they had to do “too much walking” because of the driver.
 In the end, my friend lost considerable money on this tour.
 He continues to use this driver as this driver is one of the safest and most popular drivers he uses.
-If you can’t walk 5 to 15 meters, you probably shouldn’t come to Tibet!
+You shouldn’t come to Tibet if you can’t walk 5 to 15 meters!

 Along the Yangtze River in Kham.
-To the left is Chamdo Prefecture, while Garze prefecture is on the right.
+To the left is Chamdo Prefecture, while Garze Prefecture is on the right.

-Several years ago, I worked as a manager at a popular guesthouse/cafe in the Kham region.
-We offered private rooms, dorm style rooms, breakfast, dinner, drinks and all of the free travel advice you could ever need.
 One summer, a group of young men came in wanting to stay for a couple of nights in our dorm rooms.
 We had just the right amount of beds left for them (in the high season, we were full nearly every night).
 When I told them the price of each dorm bed, 35 RMB/$5.50 per person, they quickly became rude and demanded a lower price.
 They began raising their voices at me, accusing me of cheating them.

-The group, which had not made a reservation, were looking at an outdated copy of Lonely Planet’s Tibet guidebook, which listed the dorm room price as 30 RMB/person.
-I kindly told the group that since that guidebook had been published, our rates had increased slightly by 5 RMB ($0.75) per bed.
+The group, which had not made a reservation, was looking at an outdated copy of Lonely Planet’s Tibet guidebook, which listed the dorm room price as 30 RMB/person.
+I kindly told the group that since the guidebook had been published, our rates had increased slightly by 5 RMB ($0.75) per bed.
 I went on to tell them that our website clearly stated the price of the dorm beds.
 This wasn’t good enough for them.
 They continued to yell at me, accusing me of trying to rip them off of 5 RMB ($0.75).
 They then told me they were going to leave.
 Really?
 5 RMB?
 You think I am ripping you off of 75 cents??
-I kindly replied to the group that there was another guesthouse nearby that they could go to, however, the price there was 45 RMB per person.
+I kindly replied to the group that there was another guesthouse nearby that they could go to.
+However, the price there was 45 RMB per person.
 If they wanted, they could go there.

 Chonggu Monastery in Yading